MapBBCode/mapbbcode.github.io/guide.md

     [map]59.939,30.3159(Dvortsovaya); 59.9371,30.3127 59.9312,30.3602(black|);
     59.9458,30.3324 59.939,30.3369 59.9341,30.335 59.9226,30.3078[/map]

-While it looks complex ([the specification](bbcode.html) is quite long), like `[url]` code is turned into links, a MapBBCode plugin converts `[map]` bbcode into nice interactive maps.
+While it seems complex ([the specification](bbcode.html) is quite long), like `[url]` code is turned into links, a MapBBCode plugin converts `[map]` bbcode into nice interactive maps.
 And users don't have to type those numbers by hand: an editor is also provided.

 ## How do I create a map?